g-leech/argmin-gravitas/_posts/2024-01-25-ghibli-heron.markdown

 importance: 3

 summary:    two clear allegories for the Tower
-confidence: Coherentist; I'm not making strong claims about Miyazaki's intention.
+confidence: Eisegesis; I'm not making strong claims about Miyazaki's intention.
 categories: art, becoming, meaning
 warnings:   Spoilers in the high sense.
 wordcount: